 Ervand Kochar Museum

-Ervand Kochar’s sculptures are one of the most interesting phenomenon of the 20th century art.
-Encompassing many elements of Avant - Garde, Kochar put out many outstanding sculptures and paintings throughout his life worth your attention.
+Ervand Kochar’s sculptures are one of the most interesting phenomenons of 20th century art.
+Encompassing many elements of Avant - Garde, Kochar put out many outstanding sculptures and paintings throughout his life.
 The works of the artist were displayed along with those of Picasso, Kiriko, Arp and many others.
-Walking into the museum you will be faced with the creative path of the artist through his graphic works, sculptures and paintings from Paris, Tbilisi and Yerevan periods.
+Walking into the museum you will be faced with the creative path of the artist through his graphic works, sculptures and paintings.

 For those Seeking Cultural Experiences